 - PPHA courses taken prior to entering the BA/MPP program will not count toward the MPP.
 If the courses taken prior to matriculation are required for the MPP, the student will substitute them with approved electives.

-- Students must complete all requirements of the MPP, as stated in the Graduate Announcements, to receive the BA/MPP degree.
+- Students must complete all requirements of the MPP, as stated on the Harris MPP webpage, to receive the BA/MPP degree.

 - Students must register for at least nine courses (900 units of credit) in their fifth year.